 Flandreau in Moody County, South Dakota — The American Midwest (Upper Plains)

 Location.
-44° 3.854′ N, 96° 35.256′ W. Marker is in Flandreau, South Dakota, in Moody County.
-Marker is on State Highway 13 0.2 miles south of 229th Street, on the right when traveling south.
+44° 2.919′ N, 96° 34.928′ W. Marker is in Flandreau, South Dakota, in Moody County.
+Marker is on Water Street north of East Pipestone Avenue, on the left when traveling north.
+Located at the Moody County Museum in Flandreau.
 Touch for map.
-Marker is in this post office area: Flandreau SD 57028, United States of America.
+Marker is at or near this postal address: 706 E Pipestone Ave, Flandreau SD 57028, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Jones School District #60 (within shouting distance of this marker); Chicago, Milwaukee & St. Paul Depot (within shouting distance of this marker); Riverbend Meeting House (within shouting distance of this marker); Waxdahl Claim Shack (within shouting distance of this marker); In Memory of Mrs. Joseph Thatcher (approx. 0.8 miles away); Flandreau Indian High School (approx. 1.1 miles away); Governor Bill Janklow (approx. 1.2 miles away); Wakpaipaksan Okodakiciye (approx. 1.4 miles away).
 Touch for a list and map of all markers in Flandreau.

 Credits.
 This page was last revised on October 20, 2022.
 It was originally submitted on October 20, 2022.
 This page has been viewed 53 times since then and 2 times this year.
 Photos: 1, 2. submitted on October 20, 2022.